joseph/hubcap/README.md

        require('hubcap')
        Hubcap.load(target, 'hub').configure_capistrano(self)
      else
-       warn("NB: No servers specified.
-Target a Hubcap group with TO.") end
+       warn('NB: No servers specified.
+Target a Hubcap group with TO.') end

 In this set-up, you'd run `cap` like this: